tc39/proposal-pattern-matching/README.md

 ## Custom Matcher Protocol

-When the expression inside an [interpolation pattern](#interpolation-pattern) evaluates to an object with a `Symbol.matcher` method, that method is called with the [matchable](#matchable) as its sole argument.
+When the expression inside an [interpolation pattern](#interpolation-pattern) evaluates to an object with a `Symbol.customMatcher` method, that method is called with the [matchable](#matchable) as its sole argument.

-To implement the `Symbol.matcher` method, the developer must return an object with a `matched` property.
+To implement the `Symbol.customMatcher` method, the developer must return an object with a `matched` property.
 If that property is truthy, the pattern matches; if that value is falsy, the pattern does not match.
 In the case of a successful match, the matched value must be made available on a `value` property of the